 I’ve been seriously grumpy lately.
 There are many reasons for my grumpiness, but one of the main culprits is that I haven’t been writing as much as I want to.
 Yes, I write a column and articles for Women in Higher Education.
 Yes, I wrote a lecture on the artifacts of white supremacy that I gave at the College of Charleston.
-Yes, I wrote up a survey about why you should all move to Florida like I did.
+Yes, I wrote up a statement about why you should all move to Florida like I did.

 And yet, I feel like I’m still writing less than I want to.